 5. Dust Storms Are Common on Mars

 Local dust storms occur frequently on Mars, and occasionally grow or merge to form regional systems, particularly during the southern spring and summer, when Mars is closest to the Sun.
 On rare occasions, regional storms produce a dust haze that encircles the planet and obscures surface features beneath.
 A few of these events may become truly global storms, such as one in 1971 that greeted the first spacecraft to orbit Mars, NASA's Mariner 9.
-In mid-2018, a global dust storm enshrouded Mars, hiding much of the Red Planet's surface from view and threatening the continued operation of NASA's uber long-lived Opportunity rover.
-We’ve also seen global dust storms in 1977, 1982, 1994, 2001 and 2007.
+In mid-2018, a global dust storm enshrouded Mars, hiding much of the Red Planet's surface from view and ending the mission of NASA's uber-long-lived Opportunity rover.
+There also were global dust storms in 1977, 1982, 1994, 2001, and 2007.

 Dust storms will likely present challenges for future astronauts on the Red Planet.
 Although the force of the wind on Mars is not as strong as portrayed in an early scene in the movie "The Martian," dust lofted during storms could affect electronics and health, as well as the availability of solar energy.

 6. Dust From the Sahara Goes Global